Russia’s capital Moscow is known for a number of things; history, culture, nightlife, and crazy architecture.

 Best Hotel in Basmanny: Loft Hotel H11

-Modern and comfortable, Loft Hotel H11 is the best hotel in Basmanny.
-Conveniently located, this hotel is a short walk Moscow’s major tourist attractions as well as several metro stations.
-Enjoy a continental breakfast each morning before you head out to enjoy all awesome things that Moscow has to offer.
+Conveniently located just over a mile from the city center, this hotel is a short walk Moscow’s major attractions and several metro stations.
+Enjoy a continental breakfast each morning, before heading out to enjoy all awesome things that Moscow has to offer.

 Modern and cosy, this apartment is in the heart of Old Moscow.
 Bordering the Basmanny and Kitay-Gorod districts, this two-bedroom flat is walking distance to the Kremlin, Red Square and many of Moscow’s most famous attractions.
 Safe, quiet, and comfortable, this is the best Airbnb in Moscow.

 Final Thoughts on Where to Stay in Moscow